ivardesign/viva-la-vue-workshop/README.md

 2. Simultaneously `v-model` instantly ***broadcasts*** that new data ***to our variables***, everywhere “firstName” is displayed.

-We see the use of many other Directives.
+We see the use of many other **Directives**.

-To truly understand Directives, we first need to understand a critical concept called event driven programming, and a concept we need to think about called “events.”
+To truly understand Directives, we first need to understand a critical concept called **“events.”** and the workflow around it, **event driven programming**.

 Understanding “event driven programming” is the key “to thinking” as a web-developer.
 When you understand “event driven programming” you will appreciate the tools that Vue.js gives you.

-## Events
-#### Events and Event Driven Programming

----
----
----
----
----

 ---